BenGeoSim/ObsidianExorcist/Readme.md

 Styled to look/sound like an old keygen.

 I will likely create a executable version at some point soon.
+Additionally a "Batch File" for automation will also be handy.

 ![interface_preview](https://github.com/user-attachments/assets/56af72bc-79f3-446d-ac33-21758c5e14cf)